 Choosing a divorce or paternity lawyer can be difficult.
 Each lawyer is different and you and a particular lawyer may or may not work well together.
 Consider these recommendations when you need to chose a divorce lawyer.

 Where should I receive recommendations for a divorce lawyer or paternity lawyer?
 I’m looking for one of the best divorce lawyers in the area but don’t know where to turn.

 The best resource is usually a lawyer local to the area who knows the other lawyers who concentrate their practice in the area of family law.
 Those lawyers will generally have a handle on the lawyers who are well respected by judges and who provide quality services for their clients.
 This is usually your best resource to find a good divorce lawyer or custody lawyer.

 What does it take to be a good lawyer?

 Hype.
 Don’t buy into hype.
 Looking through websites, you will see descriptions where divorce firms promise “aggressive” representation, “exceptional” services, premiums representation, etc. These terms in fact do not promise anything.

-Also don’t be overly impressed by a lawyer being on a “best” list.
+Also don’t be overly impressed by a lawyer being on only one “best” list.
 Some “lists” are more reliable than others.
 The oldest listing of lawyers is the Martindale-Hubbell Law Directory.
 It lists virtually all the lawyers in the United States.
 The listings also appear on the web at www.martindale.com.
 Martindale-Hubbell, on the basis of grading by other local lawyers and local judges, grades lawyers A, B and C. A are about the top 5 percent, B about the next 20 to 25 percent and C and not graded are the rest.
 When I make a referral for a lawyer outside Illinois we often rely on Martindale-Hubbell, Best Lawyers in America, as well as the Fellows in the American Academy of Matrimonial Lawyers.